-Part of downtown Portland, the Pearl District is an area that’s super popular with young professionals.
+Part of downtown Portland, the Pearl District is an area that’s super popular with young professionals, and is considered an up and coming wealthy neighborhood of Portland.
 Also located in Multnomah County, the Pearl is within reach of some of the finest bakeries, restaurants, hole-in-the-wall eateries, bars, and coffee shops in all of the Portland metro.

 The Pearl comes with a very unique history.
 Not so long ago, the area was a mostly-abandoned rail yard, and one of the roughest areas in Portland.
 Since then, it has spruced up to be the most upscale urban neighborhood in the city.
 There are no single family homes in the Pearl District.
 Instead, you have the choice of lofts, condos, a few townhomes, and some extraordinary penthouse suites.
 Many of the renovated buildings still show the history of the area, but now in a much more polished way.
 The penthouse suites in the Pearl District start at $1.7M and go up to $7M.

 Learn More: Living in the Pearl District of Portland, Oregon